 A non-profit making, independent body approved by the Department of the Environment, which lays down standards for house builders who are registered with them.
-The council issues 10 year certificates, which allow for the remedying of any serious defects developing during that time, on new-build properties.
-It is unlikely that a mortgage lender will grant a mortgage on a new property which does not have either an NHBC guarantee or an architect’s certificate.
+The council issues ten-year certificates, which allow for remedying any serious defects developing during that time on new-build properties.
+It is unlikely that a mortgage lender will grant a mortgage on a new property without an NHBC guarantee or an architect’s certificate.

-The National Approved Letting Scheme (NALS) is an accreditation scheme for lettings and management agents, offering landlords and tenants peace of mind that they are dealing with a firm that agrees to meet defined standards of customer service.
+The National Approved Letting Scheme (NALS) is an accreditation scheme for lettings and management agents.
+It offers landlords and tenants peace of mind that they are dealing with a firm that agrees to meet defined customer service standards.

-A sum of money that the buyer or tenant offers to pay to for a property.
+A sum of money that the buyer or tenant offers to pay for a property.

-A formal document approving the mortgage you have requested and detailing the Terms and Conditions that will apply.
+A formal document approving the mortgage you requested and detailing the applicable terms and conditions.